-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-The Portfolio Manager applies exclusions to the investment universe of the financial product.
+Principal adverse impacts are the most significant negative impacts of investment deci- How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective? sions on sustaina- bility factors relat- ing to environmen- The Portfolio Manager applies exclusions to the investment universe of the financial product.
 The link to the Sustainability Exclusion Policy can be found in the main body of the Sales Prospectus.
+Ing to environment tal, social and em- ployee matters, re- spect for human rights, anti - cor- ruption and anti - bribery matters.
 The exclusions include thermal coal mining and thermal coal-based energy production & oil sands, the portfolio manager selects investments based upon a lower absolute or relative scope 1+2 carbon intensity.
 UBS Asset Management does not invest in companies involved in controversial weapons i.e. cluster munitions, anti-personnel mines, chemical and biological weapons, or companies in breach of the Treaty on the Non-Proliferation of Nuclear Weapons.

-Investments are positively screened according to the environmental and/or social characteristics promoted by the financial product.
+Investments are positively screened according to the environmental and/or social characteristics pro- moted by the financial product.
+How have the indicators for adverse impacts on sustainability factors been taken into account?

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.

-- How have the indicators for adverse impacts on sustainability factors been taken into account?

 The Portfolio Manager employs a proprietary ESG Risk Dashboard, the Dashboard allows equity and credit analysts to quickly identify companies with significant ESG risks via the "UBS ESG Risk Signal".
 This clear, actionable signal serves as starting point for more in-depth analysis of the underlying sources of these risks and the links to their investment cases.

-- How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details:

-Companies violating the United Nations Global Compact (UNGC) principles, who do not demonstrate credible corrective action will be excluded from the investment universe.

-The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.
+How are the sustainable investments aligned with the OECD Guidelines for Multina- tional Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: Companies violating the United Nations Global Compact (UNGC) principles, who do not demonstrate credible corrective action will be excluded from the investment universe. inv e EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned estments should not significantly harm EU Taxonomy objectives and is accompanied by ecific EU criteria.